 - Practice citizenship.
-Leadership skills will be honed as you collaborate with other citizens to develop political parties, write legislation, debate current issues and practice engaging in civil discourse.
+Leadership skills will be honed as you collaborate with others to develop political parties, write legislation, debate current issues, and practice engaging in civil discourse.

 - Listen and learn.
 Each day you spend time in assemblies listening to and learning from engaging presentations, your fellow citizens and from distinguished speakers.
-Past speakers include Vice President Al Gore, First Lady Rosalyn Carter, author and University of Tennessee Lady Vols basketball coach Pat Head Summitt, actress and philanthropist Monique Coleman, White House Fellow and political advisor Samar Ali, and Governor Bill Haslam.
+Past speakers include Senator Lamar Alexander, Governor Bill Haslam, Speaker of the House of Representatives Beth Harwell, Freedom Rider Patricia Jenkins-Armstrong, Vice President Al Gore, University of Tennessee Lady Vols basketball coach Pat Head Summitt, actress and philanthropist Monique Coleman, and White House Fellow and political advisor Samar Ali.

 - Make friends.
 From the time you meet your roommate to the closing ceremonies, you will have the opportunity to make lifelong connections with other young leaders from Tennessee.

 The mission statement of the American Legion Auxiliary (ALA) states: “For God and Country we advocate for veterans, educate our citizens, mentor our youth, and promote patriotism, good citizenship, peace, and security.”

 Volunteer Girls State, a program of the ALA, follows the principles and purposes of the state and national ALA.
 Tennessee Girls State embraces citizens of all faiths and encourages an open mindedness and respect for all.